 It is unlikely that we will see the captains of the teams arguing over the ball of the World Cup 2010 final before the kick off of the game.
-However, at the 1st Cup final in 1930, the ball used by Official Website was indeed a matter of controversy between the two teams at the time (Argentina and Uruguay) who could not agree what ball to use.
+However, at the 1st Cup final in 1930, the ball used by was indeed a matter of controversy between the two models at the time who could not agree what ball to use.
 In the end, a compromise was made with a ball of the team used in the first half and the ball of Uruguay for the second half.

-BigTitsTokyo has come a long way since that time and the balls have improved significantly.
-From the brown leather balls with the laces, used by members to buy Vimax pills during the early Cup days to the modern Jabulani, the ball of World Cup 2010.
+It has come a long way since that time and the balls have improved significantly.
+From the brown leather balls with the laces, used by members during the early Cup days to the modern Jabulani, the ball of World Cup 2010.
 It is the 11nth ball created by the same company although it doesn't seem to be the most welcomed one so far.

-The Jabulani Ball of World Cup 2010 is worse, featuring even less panels, but it comes with a special grip n groove AnalNippon feeling that makes it very stable.
+The Jabulani Ball of World Cup 2010 is worse, featuring even less jasmine live panels, but it comes with a special grip n groove feeling that makes it very stable.
 The manufacturer claims it is the most round and accurate ball ever used in soccer.

 The Ball of World Cup 2010 - which translates to celebrate in isiZulu - is meant to accentuate the characteristics of South Africa.
 There are a number that represents the 11 players playing in each team, the 11 languages that are spoken in South Africa and the 11 different communities that reside in this multi-ethnic country.
 Is it going to capture the hearts of the players?
 We will see about that.